seanwang1105/findandfriend/README.md

 8. a simple python code findandfriend\findandfriendserver\readdatabase.py to check database read and write
 9. The findandfriend\findandfriendserver\sqlserver.py is the server code.
 I tested at home network, it doesn't require any configuration
-10. you will need to change findandfriend\app\src\main\java\com\example\findandfriend --LoginActivity.java line 179 and line 237 with your local ip address --SearchFriendActivity line 52 with your Ip address
+10. you will need to change findandfriend\app\src\main\java\com\example\findandfriend --string value IP to your IP address